We tried it: What are the best natural mosquito repellents?

 Verdict:

 I really love Aunt Fannie’s Mosquito Spray — and so does my neighbor’s dog, George.
-(Pardon the blocking out of my embarrassing, overgrown two-month-old pedi.)
-I’ll for sure add Aunt Fannie’s Mosquito Spray to my arsenal, but I wouldn’t purchase the wipes on account of the massive amount of plastic packaging — and rather steep price — for just 25 applications.
+I’ll definitely add Aunt Fannie’s Mosquito Spray to my arsenal, but I wouldn’t purchase the wipes on account of the amount of plastic packaging and rather hefty price for just 25 applications.

 GROVE TIP